blimpan/atlar-frontend/README.md

 - Use styling (mostly colors) more consistently in order to make the most relevant information stand out and make interactive elements better communicate that they are interactive to the user.

+- Some columns in tables aren't populated with actual data (ex: 'Sample bank' on Home page) because I couldn't find the desired data.
+Went through the Key Concepts doc to get clarification but couldn't find what I was looking for.